paidiver/paidiverpy/docs/guide/performance/index.rst

 Slurm Batch Submission
 ----------------------

-For Slurm execution, you submit a batch job that runs Paidiverpy inside the allocated resources.
-The batch job should activate the environment and execute the pipeline with the thread scheduler, which avoids creating nested Slurm jobs.
+For Slurm execution, Paidiverpy should be launched from within a Slurm batch allocation.
+In this mode, Slurm is responsible for reserving the compute resources, and Paidiverpy uses those resources internally through threads or a local Dask scheduler.

+Paidiverpy does not submit nested Slurm jobs from inside the pipeline.
+Instead, you submit an ``sbatch`` wrapper script that:

+- requests the required CPUs, memory, walltime, partition, and account;
+- activates the Python environment containing Paidiverpy;
+- runs the ``paidiverpy`` command using the chosen configuration file.

 Use the template available at `examples/slurm/paidiverpy.sbatch <https://github.com/paidiver/paidiverpy/tree/main/examples/slurm/paidiverpy.sbatch>`_ as a reference for the job wrapper.
-The important part is that the batch job activates the environment, runs ``paidiverpy`` inside the allocation, and leaves the inner pipeline to use threads or a local Dask scheduler.

-Example batch configuration:
+A typical Slurm-oriented configuration looks like this:

 .. code-block:: yaml